France, Spain call time on bluefin tuna season

 Small-scale fishing for bluefin tuna using traps, hooks and spears will be allowed to continue for the moment.

-This year’s total quota for Atlantic bluefin was set at 12,900 metric tons (14220 tons) by the International Commission for the Conservation of Atlantic Tunas (ICCAT).
+This year’s total quota for Atlantic bluefin was set at 12,900 tonnes by the International Commission for the Conservation of Atlantic Tunas (ICCAT).

 The warm-blooded Atlantic bluefin are found throughout the North Atlantic from the Gulf of Mexico to the Mediterranean Sea, where they go each year to spawn.